-The global therapeutic drug monitoring market size was valued at USD 2.11 billion in 2023 and is anticipated to reach around USD 3.09 billion by 2033, growing at a CAGR of 3.9% from 2024 to 2033.
+The global therapeutic drug monitoring market size was valued at USD 3.15 billion in 2024 and is anticipated to reach around USD 4.28 billion by 2034, growing at a CAGR of 3.11% from 2025 to 2034.
+The growth of the therapeutic drug monitoring market is driven by the increasing chronic disease burden, rising emphasis on personalized medicine and precision dosing, focus on patient safety and the surge in investments for adopting advanced TDM systems.

 The global Therapeutic Drug Monitoring (TDM) market is gaining significant traction as personalized medicine becomes central to clinical decision-making.
 TDM is a specialized clinical practice that involves measuring specific drug levels in a patient’s blood to maintain a constant concentration within a therapeutic window.
 It is primarily used for drugs that have a narrow therapeutic range, considerable inter-patient variability, or the potential for adverse drug reactions.